ministryofjustice/security-guidance/docs/filming-and-photography-policy.md

     -   The policy on filming and photography on MoJ premises.
     -   Who is permitted to film or take photographs within the MoJ.
     -   The circumstances under which filming or photography activity is permitted.
 2. The policy outlines the requirements that **SHALL** be followed by staff considering this activity, or handling requests from external parties to film or photograph in or near MoJ premises.
-Before a request from an external party can be considered, the corresponding MoJ sponsor is required to provide all of:
+Before a request from an external party can be considered, the corresponding MoJ sponsor is required to provide an application in writing that **SHALL** be approved by both [MoJ Group Security](mailto:mojgroupsecurity@justice.gov.uk) and Press Office.
+The latter provides a reputational perspective on the request.

-    -   An application in writing.

-    -   Approval from security perspective.

-    -   Approval from Press Office from a reputation perspective.

 3. These requirements are designed to protect MoJ staff, and the estate and sensitive government assets from unauthorised access, harm or attack.